Dor-sketch/minesweeper-ai/README.md

 ### Switching Modes

-Switch to conway's Game of Life from the Crossfinder and vise versa by simply clicking the `mode` button.
+Switch to conway's Game of Life from the CrossFinder and vise versa by simply clicking the `mode` button.

 [Watch the video here](https://github.com/Dor-sketch/CrossFinder/assets/138825033/23cc4323-4521-4140-8180-df5e279c40da)

-### Runing Examples
+### Running Examples

 #### Example 1